Glossary TermApril 20, 2024

 Price chart shows:

-Day 1: Big green candle + Tall volume bar = Strong buying
+Day 1: Large green candle + Tall volume bar = Strong buying

-Day 2: Small red candle + Short volume bar = Weak selling
+Day 2: Small red candle + Low volume bar = Weak selling

-Day 3: Big green candle + Tiny volume bar = Fake move (no conviction)
+Day 3: Large green candle + Tiny volume bar = Fake move (no conviction)

-Pro tip: Volume should spike on breakout moves.
-If price breaks resistance with tiny volume, it's probably a fake-out.
+Pro tip: Volume should increase on breakout moves.
+If the price breaks resistance with tiny volume, it is likely a fake-out.

 Pattern 1: Volume Spike